Fractured Magic: Chapter Five

 “Don’t be ridiculous.
 It’s getting dark, and it’s two miles to your hotel from here.
 Do you even know the way?”
 Moira called, even as Gareth backed through the door.
 The smell of Moira’s tobacco, the same as his father’s, was too sweet in here and he couldn’t bear it a moment longer.

-He left the place on foot, relieved to swap out the grand municipal buildings around him for homes and shops and normal people going about their normal days.
+He left the place on foot, relieved to swap out the grand municipal buildings for homes and shops and normal people going about their normal days.
 He thought he remembered the way from the cab ride over, but as he continued to walk, the homes fell away to dull brick and broken windows, the neat shops to abandoned storefronts.
-Maybe he just needed to pass through a few unfashionable neighborhoods to reach Main Street.
-Maybe it was just the way.
-So he walked on, past wary glances, past grimy children yelling “Sweep!
-Sweep!”, past boarded windows and a tawdry public house.
+He told himself he needed to pass through a few unfashionable neighborhoods to reach Main Street.
+It was just the way.
+So he walked on, and after a while, he stopped noticing it.
+His mind was too busy circling around Unity, his sister, the Nochdvors to realize that none of this was familiar.
+It was only when he saw a sign that said “Now Entering Greysdale” that he finally began to panic.
+This was not the way, and now he was sure of it.

 A small chimney sweep bumped into him and deposited a layer of soot onto his coat, the dusty ash standing out against the black wool.
 Gareth frowned at the boy, who cast too pitiable a figure to be angry with.
 “Do you know the way to Kramer Street?” he asked, handing the boy a coin.